Staff sergeant: US Marine Corps

 The rank of staff sergeant in the USMC was created in 1923 to coincide with the US Army's ranks.
-Until the end of World War II, the insignia of platoon sergeant was three chevrons and a rocker (worn by "line" NCO grades), with staff sergeant having a horizontal stripe (worn by "staff" NCO grades) instead of a rocker below the chevrons.
+Until the end of World War II, the insignia of platoon sergeant was three chevrons and a rocker (worn by "line" NCO grades), with staff sergeant having a horizontal stripe or "tie" (worn by "staff" NCO grades) instead of a rocker below the chevrons.
 After the separate rank of platoon sergeant was eliminated, the staff sergeant rank switched over to the rocker insignia and staff sergeants held the platoon sergeant's billet.